Top 150 Frequently Asked Core Java Interview Question

 Answer: Java supports four types of inheritance which are:

-1. Single Inheritance: In this inheritance, one class inherits the properties of another and there will be only one parent and one child class only.
+1. Single Inheritance: In this inheritance, one class inherits the properties of another and there will be only one parent and one child class.

 3. Hierarchical Inheritance: In this inheritance, when a class has more than one child classes (subclasses) or it has more than one child classes and having the same parent class.

-4. Hybrid Inheritance: In this inheritance, there is a combination of two or more types of inheritance.
+4. Hybrid Inheritance: In this there is a combination of two or more types of inheritance.

 97. What is composition in java?

-Answer: Composition is the design technique to which is used for the implementation of has-a relationship in classes.
+Answer: Composition is the design technique which is used for the implementation of has-a relationship in classes.
 We can use Object composition for code reuse.
 Java composition can be achieved by making use of the instance variables that refer to other objects.
-The advantage of this is composition is that thing in the java which we can use to control the visibility of other objects to client classes and reuse only what we need according to our requirement.
+The advantage of this composition is that we can control the visibility of other objects to client classes and reuse only what we need according to our requirement.

 98. What is the benefit of Composition over Inheritance?